Riverside Brookfield High School

 Riverside Brookfield High School (RBHS) is a secondary school located directly between Riverside, Illinois, and Brookfield, Illinois, which educates grades 9-12.
-It serves the towns of Riverside, North Riverside, Broadview, and parts of LaGrange Park and Brookfield.
+It serves the towns of Riverside, North Riverside, most of Brookfield, a small part of Broadview, and parts of LaGrange Park.
 Its campus is adjacent to Brookfield Zoo.
 The mascot of Riverside Brookfield (RB) is Rouser the Bulldog.
 Riverside Brookfield Township High School District 208 passed a $58 million referendum, resulting in renovations to the school building, including a new swimming pool, athletics stadium, and classrooms.
 This was completed in Spring 2010.
 In 2015, the Board of Education used $14 million to address health/safety concerns and to build a new athletic complex.